DONE

 Section 21.
 Equality of rights under the law shall not be denied or abridged on account of sex.

-Read HB1 here: [LINK IN STORY]
+Read HB1 here.

 Gov. John Carney’s statement